CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ```

 The above is a more complex example but lets break it down real quick.
 We import the execute, instantiate, query and reply functions which are used at runtime by the contract and then make our own wrapper from them to be used in the tests.
-Pretty cool..

-Note the `reply` in this case is only needed if your contract uses replies for callbacks or anything like that.
-Usually you will only need execute, instantiate and query.
+> To reply or not reply
+>
+>   Depending on the make up of your contract, when you go to create a ContractWrapper you may not need `with_reply` if your contract does not implement a `reply` function.

-With the above you have to more steps, storing the code and then setting up a contract from the code object.
-You will notice this is the exact same process for deploying to a testnet chain whereas in unit tests you work with a mocked_env, using mock_dependancies and passing in mock_info
+After mocking out a contract, two more steps follow which are; storing the code and then setting up a contract from the code object.
+You will notice this is the exact same process for deploying to a testnet or mainnet chain whereas in unit tests you work with a mocked_env, using `mock_dependancies` and passing in `mock_info`.

-Storing:
+#### Storing:

+Before a contract can be instantiated in a `cw-multi-test` environment, the contract first has to be stored.
+Once stored the contract can be instantiated using its associated `code_id`

 ```rust
 let contract_code_id = router.store_code(contract_stablecoin_exchanger());
 ```

-Instantiating from our code object:
+Instantiating from the new code object:

 ```rust
 let mocked_contract_addr = router